 In the beginning of your business, before you’re even at 5k, you’ve got some time.
 What you’ve got to do is be proactive, get out, and find the place where your ideal clients are already hanging out.

-(Note: I didn't mention this in the video, but another reason to hold of on building systems when you get started is because you might not be very clear on who your ideal client is in the first place.
-Then you'll just have to change everything you build later.)
+(Note: I didn't mention this in the video, but another reason to hold off on building systems when you get started is because you might not be very clear on who your ideal client is yet.
+If you start building systems based on the wrong niche, then you'll end up having to change what you build later on.)

 Once you’ve identified where your ideal clients are, that’s when you can go get them, scoop them up in a bucket.
 Offer them something compelling, have a conversation with them, and enroll them into your program.